-Any person who in good faith reports, assists DHHS in making the child available for an interview, or participates in the investigation or proceedings of a child protection investigation is immune from any criminal or civil liability for the act of reporting or participating in the investigation or proceeding.
-Good faith does not include instances when a false report is made and the person knows the report is false.
+Any person who in good faith reports, assists DHHS in making the child available for an interview, or participates in the investigation or proceedings of a child protection investigation is immune from any criminal or civil liability for the act or reporting or participating in the investigation or proceeding.
+Good faith does not include instances when a false report is made and the person knows it to be false.